shaunlebron/blinky/README.md

 <img src="readme-img/blinky-rocket.png" align="right" width="220px"/>

-Blinky is the ultimate experiment for wide-angle video (180º-360º) in gaming.
+Blinky is the ultimate experiment for wide-angle gaming (180º-360º).
 It uses the game Quake to explore how to _capture_ a panorama of the environment (__Globes__) and how to _project_ its image to the screen (__Lenses__).
 We explore the rich space of projections found in Cartography and Panoramic Photography and offer visual aid for analyzing their shape.

 [>> Watch the video](http://youtu.be/jQOJ3yCK8pI)